GS legal status of supply

 Duration of use

 When considering whether a product may be given GS status, the duration of use plays a key role.
 GS medicinal products are only designed for short-term use.
-Medicinal products that require chronic use or are used preventively for a longer period therefore do not qualify for GS status of supply.
+Medicinal products that require chronic use or are used preventively for a longer period therefore generally do not qualify for GS status of supply.
 An example of such a product is Caltrate 600mg/400 I.E. (RVG 103835) which did not receive GS status, as well as Vitango (RVG 101963), a traditional herbal remedy for which the indication does not guarantee short-term/limited use and short-term use is also not useful.
 The MEB is of the opinion that chronic use is difficult to combine with self care.
 In general, if complaints persist longer than 14 days, a doctor should be consulted regardless of whether legal status of supply is GS, PDO or PH.

 Requesting a GS legal status of supply